1982 Edgbaston Cup

-The 1982 Edgbaston Cup was a women's tennis tournament played on outdoor grass courts that was part of the 1982 WTA Tour.
-It was the inaugural edition of the event.
-It took place at the Edgbaston Priory Club in Birmingham, United Kingdom, from 7 to 13 June 1982.
+The 1982 Edgbaston Cup was a women's tennis tournament played on outdoor grass courts that was part of the Toyota Series of the 1982 WTA Tour.
+It was the inaugural edition of the event and took place at the Edgbaston Priory Club in Birmingham, United Kingdom, from 7 June until 13 June 1982.
+Fourth-seeded Billie Jean King won the singles title, her first after the Toray Sillook Open in September 1980.